chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/serialization/json/json-contracts.md

 - Create a new property using `JsonTypeInfo.CreateJsonPropertyInfo(Type, String)` and add it to the `JsonTypeInfo.Properties` collection

 ### Modifications
-The following modificatinos can be made:
+The following modifications can be made:
 | Modification                                  | Applicable to this JsonTypeInfo.Kind | How                                                                 |
 | --------------------------------------------- | ------------------------------------ | ------------------------------------------------------------------- |
 | Customize a property's value                  | `JsonTypeInfoKind.Object`            | Modify the `Get` or `Set` delegate of the `JsonPropertyInfo` object |